dj0abr/QIDI_connect/README.md

 - 'f' and Enter: a list of files from the SD card is shown
 - 'u' and Enter: uploads a file.
 Filename given as command line argument "-u filename"
 - 'x' and Enter: exits this program
+- 'p' and Enter: prints the file given by command line argument "-u filename"